Custom Flow Performance Analysis (Android)

 Use of the Espresso testing framework is strongly discouraged as it can significantly degrade performance during tests.
 Please use UI Automator or UI Automator-based libraries like Relax instead.

 Edit the ExamplePerformanceTest file to perform an operation that needs to be and remain performant.
-You are free to rename the class or create multiple test class.
+You are free to rename the class or create multiple test classes.

 📘